 My name is Marvin Henkel, and I’ve been a Portland Oregon salmon fishing guide for more than two dozen years.
 I have been catching salmon since I was a kid, and as a professional I spend more day’s fishing for salmon than any other fish.
 That experience has taught me when, where and how to deliver a great day of salmon fishing for you.

-If you’re coming from out of town, my trips are a quick drive from Seattle or Southern Oregon.
-Depending on the season, some of my trips start just 10 minutes from the Portland International Airport (PDX).
+If you’re coming from out of town, my guided trips are a quick drive from Seattle or Southern Oregon.
+Depending on the season, some of my fishing trips start just 10 minutes from the Portland International Airport (PDX).

-I know all the spots and techniques to get you into salmon close to Portland on the Columbia or Willamette rivers or a short and scenic drive away on the Oregon Coast.
+As a one of Portland’s top salmon fishing guides, I know all the spots and techniques to get you into salmon close to Portland on the Columbia or Willamette rivers or a short and scenic drive away on the Oregon Coast.

 My 27-foot Alumaweld Intruder is covered and heated and will get you to the fish safely and in comfort.